quincylin1/futubot/Strategy/STRATEGY.md

 <div align="center">
   <img src="../imgs/MA.png"/>
 </div>
-<figcaption align = "center">Figure 2: MA Crossover strategy.
+<p align = "center">Figure 2: MA Crossover strategy.
 The pale blue line is the short-term MA, and the dark blue line is the long-term MA.
 A sell signal is triggered when the short term MA crosses below the long-term MA (first crossover), and a buy signal is triggered when the short-term MA crosses above the long-term MA (second crossover).
-Image courtesy to Investopedia)</figcaption>
+Image courtesy to Investopedia)</p>
 </figure>

 ## MACD Crossover Strategy